How to Create a Fun Summer for Kids While Keeping Life Easy

 Let’s not be heroes.
 Everyone enjoys some separation so it’s perfectly fine to enroll your kiddos in a couple of camps over the summer.

-• Art and music studios (my oldest son takes lessons through Bach to Rock, which we’ve loved)
+- Art and music studios (my oldest son takes lessons through School of Rock, which we’ve loved)

 6. Encourage a Reading Program